TreeFrogTinkerer/my-quake-shakes/DevNotes.md

 ### Step 4: Edit Dockerfile

-in the Dockerfile replace this line with your custom repository path:
+in the Dockerfile replace the path in this line with your custom repository path:

 `RUN git clone https://github.com/TreeFrogTinkerer/my-quake-shakes.git`